In Louisiana, the court may award two different classifications of spousal support, also known as alimony: interim support and final support.

 These are a few of the potential areas of disagreement when it comes to spousal support.
 It can be a complex and sensitive issue, which is why it is often best to seek the guidance of an experienced family law attorney when dealing with these problems.

-The amount of spousal support is primarily based on the needs of the spouse receiving support and the ability of the other spouse to pay.
+The amount of spousal support in Louisiana is primarily based on the needs of the spouse receiving support and the ability of the other spouse to pay.
 Several factors are considered when determining need, including

-The court may also consider any unpaid contributions each spouse made during the marriage, such as homemaking or child rearing.
+The court may also consider any unpaid contributions each spouse made during the marriage, such as homemaking or child-rearing.
 This can be a factor because the spouse who stayed home to take care of the family and household made that decision based on the income coming in from the other spouse.
 In addition, the court may consider any instances of abuse or violence during the marriage.
 Once a need has been established, the court will consider the paying spouse’s ability to meet those needs.
 The court will look at factors such as income, employment history, and assets.
 If the receiving spouse has little or no income, and the paying spouse has a high earning capacity, then a higher amount of spousal support may be awarded.

 There are several reasons why a modification to spousal support may be warranted in the future.
 One reason is if there is a significant change in the financial circumstances of either spouse.
 For example, if the spouse receiving support loses their job or suffers a major drop in income, they may need to modify the amount of support they receive.
 Another reason is if there is a change in the needs of either spouse.
 For example, if the spouse receiving support gets remarried or starts cohabitating with a new partner, they may no longer need to receive spousal support.
 Finally, if there is a change in the health of either spouse, that may also warrant a modification to spousal support.
 For example, if the spouse paying support becomes seriously ill and can no longer work, they may need to modify the amount of support they pay.
 In any case, it is important to consult an attorney to determine whether a modification to spousal support is warranted in your particular situation.